-SYNC : Touch SYNC on the rear climate display to match the rear climate control temperature to the front climate control driver temperature.
-The SYNC button will be lit.
+Sync: Touch Sync on the display to match the rear climate control settings to the front climate control driver settings.
+The Sync button is highlighted.
+Press the temperature button twice to unlink the set driver and rear settings.
+The Sync button is no longer highlighted.

-Rear Control Lockout : Touch to lock or unlock control of the rear climate control system from the rear seat passengers.
-When locked, the rear climate control can only be adjusted from the front seat.
+a: Touch to lock or unlock control of the rear climate control system from the rear seat passengers.
+When locked, the rear climate controls can only be adjusted from the front seat.